GraphCSVAE: Graph Categorical Structured Variational Autoencoder for Spatiotemporal Auditing of Physical Vulnerability Towards Sustainable Post-Disaster Risk Reduction: Results and Discussion

 Instead of examining individual minority categories, our findings effectively provide comparative analyses between the dominant and the group of non-dominant categories.
 For instance, Figure \ref{fig5} (\emph{left}) shows three evident temporal trends: 2017-18, 2019-20, and 2021-22.
 The 2017 cyclone disaster clearly caused the observed downward trend of \textbf{INF} in 2017-18, but later increased in 2019-20, indicative of a regional behavior towards rebuilding of informal constructions.
 The following downward trend in 2021-22, which is roughly a 2\%-decline, confirms the large displacement caused by the airport construction \citep{khan4996026tropical}.
 On the other hand, in Figure \ref{fig5} (\emph{right}), we observe an upward trend across all categories except \textbf{UCB}.
 We also report two downward trends in \textbf{UCB} in 2016-19 and 2019-20, respectively, caused by the impacts of mudslides and another flooding \citep{acaps2019}, followed by a slight reconstruction in the existing neighborhoods of \textbf{UCB} in 2020-23.

-Before ethically deploying these methods in already vulnerable communities, it is important to note that minority categories remain challenging and inconclusive in our study, due to the combined effects of signal noise and potentially learned relationships with building height patterns.
-Nonetheless, our work reveals important regional temporal trends at large scales and compares the impacts of two successive disasters.
-In Sierra Leone, our results suggest that the flooding incident caused more widespread damage than the mudslides, which are limited to mostly high-slope terrain and along the river systems.
-We also differentiated the quantified impacts of the 2017 cyclone on \textbf{INF} buildings in Bangladesh, compared to the permanent displacement brought about by the airport development.
-Generalizable to any hazard, these regional insights can support key sectors: national governments in formulating strategic policies for highly vulnerable building types, urban planners in future-proofing housing solutions, non-profit organizations in targeting aid distribution, and insurance companies in designing affordable risk-pooling mechanisms.
+The examination of these temporal compositional changes enables comparisons of regional shifts in physical vulnerability, providing a basis for assessing the impacts of urban development and recurring hazards for local development planning.
+However, before these methods can be ethically deployed in already vulnerable communities, it is important to note that minority categories remain challenging and inconclusive in our study, due to the combined effects of signal noise and potentially learned relationships with building height patterns.
+More broadly, our work reveals important regional temporal trends at large scales and compares the impacts of two successive disasters.
+In Sierra Leone, the results suggest that the flooding incident caused more widespread damage than the mudslides, which are limited to mostly high-slope terrain and along the river systems.
+In Bangladesh, we further differentiate the quantified impacts of the 2017 cyclone on \textbf{INF} buildings from the more permanent displacement associated with airport development.